 -excerpted from Maintenance feature Small cog in a big machine

 DINGO Mining’s Trakka™ Software offers the world’s largest fleet health benchmarking information database.
-DINGO told IM that the primary selling point of Trakka is that it helps maintenance teams reduce operating costs by maximising the life of major components and increasing availability through the reduction of unplanned failures.
+DINGO told IM that the primary selling point of Trakka is that it helps maintenance teams reduce downtime and operating costs by maximising the life of major components and increasing availability through the reduction of unplanned failures.
 It provides an easy and cost effective way to run a predictive maintenance programme with a mine’s existing resources.

 A DINGO spokesperson said: “To date, we have saved our customers over $275 million* by helping them implement a systematic approach for managing the health of their assets (*reflects savings as of March 2016).
 The use of cloud platforms to monitor equipment performance is not as prevalent in mining as one would expect with today’s technology.
 Most of the cloud-based based monitoring systems that DINGO interacts with are at the large, well-resourced mines with the latest equipment.
 Although, we are starting to see some of the more advanced mining companies move towards centralised operating centres, such as IROC at BHP Billiton.”